nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.7.
 Record leave taken by staff: `addl`

-Need to record down when your staffs are taking leaves?

 This command records the leave taken by a staff in the Eva Database. <br>